TheNINJALLO/endstone-bounty-system/README.md

 - **Stackable Bounties**: Multiple players can add to the same bounty, increasing the reward
 - **Leaderboard**: View all active bounties sorted by total amount
 - **Automatic Claiming**: Bounties are automatically claimed when the target is killed by another player
+- **User-Friendly Forms**: All interactions use intuitive in-game forms (no complex command syntax required)

 ### Safe Zones
 - **No PvP Zones**: Areas where players cannot be killed at all